 Day 10 – Fairbanks

-This morning you bid farewell to Alaska and each other.
+Weather permitting, we will try to catch one last glimpse of the northern lights during your last night of the tour.
+In the morning, you bid farewell to Alaska and each other.
 You will return home from your Alaska Polar Bear and Northern Lights Tour with a wealth of images and stories and new friendships.
 And you will have gained a better appreciation for a unique part of Alaska and its majestic wildlife that very few people will ever encounter.